Position in the Value Chain

 Alongside economic requirements, our procurement strategy takes account of criteria such as health, quality, safety, social factors, and environmental protection.
 Evonik deploys significant resources in implementing its procurement strategy and particularly in identifying, mitigating, and eliminating social and environment-related risks and impacts in the supply chain.
 These resources include a procurement team dedicated to sustainability, risk, and compliance as well as the procurement and use of specialized software solutions for risk management and audits, such as EcoVadis.

-Global procurement is managed from Germany, with the support of regional units in Asia and North and South America.
-In 2024, we sourced raw materials and supplies, technical goods, services, energy, and other operating supplies with a total value of €10.5 billion (2023: €11.3 billion) from around 33,000 suppliers.
-Local sourcing accounted for about 76 percent of this amount (previous year: 75 percent)[1].
-Raw materials and supplies accounted for 50 percent of the procurement volume (previous year: 47 percent).
-Spending on petrochemical feedstocks was around €3.7 billion and accounted for 70 percent of our raw material base.
+Global procurement is managed from Germany, with the support of regional units in Asia as well as North and South America.
+In 2025, we sourced raw materials and supplies, technical goods, services, energy, and other operating supplies with a total value of €9.8 billion from around 33,000 suppliers.
+Local sourcing accounted for about 78 percent of this amount.
+Raw materials and supplies accounted for 47 percent of the procurement volume.
+Spending on petrochemical feedstocks was around €3.2 billion.

 SUPPLY CHAIN MANAGEMENT